plefloch123/plefloch123/README.md

 - 👋 Hi, I’m @pierre le floch
 - 👀 I’m interested in AI
 - 🌱 I know Python and C
-- 📫 You can reach me byt this email : plefloch123@gmailcom
+- 📫 You can reach me by this email : plefloch123@gmailcom

 <!---
 plefloch123/plefloch123 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.